rakuten-ads/Rakuten-Reward-Native-Android/doc/consent/README.md

 Even if user already provided consent, it is still safe to call `RakutenReward.requestForConsent()` API as consent dialog will not be shown and `CONSENT_PROVIDED` status will be return in the callback.

-# How to Test
-Currently this feature is not enabled yet.
-To test the feature in development phase, please create a ticket [here](https://confluence.rakuten-it.com/confluence/x/8Hx3sw) and provide a list of test account's Easy ID for us to whitelist these accounts.

 ---
 LANGUAGE :
 > [![ja](../lang/ja.png)](../ja/consent/README.md)